bitcoin/bitcoin/contrib/devtools/README.md

 security-check.py and test-security-check.py
 ============================================

-Perform basic ELF security checks on a series of executables.
+Perform basic security checks on a series of executables.

 symbol-check.py
 ===============